tensorflow/docs/site/en/api_docs/python/tf/experimental/tensorrt/ConversionParams.md

   there is a mismatch between which tensors TRT quantizes and which tensors were trained with fake quantization.
 * <b>`max_batch_size`</b>: max size for the input batch.
-This parameter is only effective when is_dynamic_op=False which is not supported in TF 2.0.
+This parameter is only effective when use_implicit_batch is true.
 * <b>`allow_build_at_runtime`</b>: whether to build TensorRT engines during runtime.
   If no TensorRT engine can be found in cache that can handle the given inputs during runtime, then a new TensorRT engine is built at runtime if